All Episodes

 Just disappeared.

-This is about, oh, well, sounds like it's about two to three weeks after the Phoenix Lights event.
+This is about, oh, well, it sounds like it's about two to three weeks after the Phoenix Lights event.

 Very close.

-In fact, in about the same airspace where those objects during the Phoenix Lights event were seen to fly.
+In fact, in about the same airspace where Those objects during the Phoenix lights event were seen to fly.

 I recall the incident.